GryllsAddons/ShaguTweaks-mods/README.md

 Hide the Right ActionBar 2 and show on mouseover.<br>
 The action bar must be enabled in 'Interface Options' > 'Advanced Options'.<br>
 Please reload the UI after enabling or disabling the action bar.

+### actionbar-improved-castbar
+Adds a spell icon and remaining cast time to the cast bar.

 ### actionbar-improved-exp
 Shows detailed exp, rested exp and rep values on mouseover.